 Spain itself has relatively few toll roads, but tourists will encounter them quite often.
-The AP-7, which extends along the most important tourist destinations from La Jonquera to Tarragona, such as the Costa Brava, will still be a toll road until September 2021.
-South of Alicante the AP-7 is also still a toll road.
-The N-11 is a reasonable alternative to the AP-7 as far as Girona.
+The AP-7, which extends along the most important tourist destinations from La Jonquera to Tarragona, such as the Costa Brava, is no longer a toll road since 1 September 201.

 Another route with a toll is the AP-2 from Barcelona to Zaragoza.
 This toll will also end in September 2021.
 The AP-68 from Zaragoza to Bilbao will remain a toll road until the end of 2026.
 The motorway from Bilbao to San Sebastian and the French border will remain a toll road for the time being, as will a number of routes around Madrid and smaller routes in the rest of the country.

 Avoid the tolls using the autovías

 The network of autovías (A roads) is very extensive and serves the whole country.
 They are motorway standard roads, are free, but have many junctions.
 In some cases they run parallel to the toll motorways.

 - Filling up with fuel is quite a lot cheaper in a village than on a motorway.
 You can save anything from 20 to 30 cents a litre.